Grand Kru County

-Grand Kru's County Superintendent is Rosalind Sneh.
+As of 2025, Grand Kru's County Superintendent is Antoinette W. Nimely.
 The county is bordered by River Gee County to the northeast, Sinoe County to the northwest, and Maryland County to the southeast.
 The southern part of Grand Kru borders the Atlantic Ocean.

 History

-Grand Kru was created in 1984/1985 by the merger of the territories of Sasstown and Kru Coast.
+Grand Kru was created in 1984 by the merger of the territories of Sasstown and Kru Coast.
 Kru Coast territory had previously been part of Maryland County, and Sasstown territory had previously been part of Sinoe county.
 As of the 1984 Census, the county had a population of 62,791.
 A UN Mission in Liberia report issued in April 2005 estimated that the population was 71,000.

 Demographics

 The primary language is Kru, which is spoken in several significantly different dialects around the county.
 Some areas identify their language as Buah and Kplio.
 Liberian English is the language of school instruction.

 Districts

-The county is divided into four districts: